Serj-0/fexp/README.md

 ## Installation
 Go to releases and download the [latest](https://github.com/Serj-0/fexp/releases/tag/v0.3.2) fexp.
 Relocate fexp to /usr/bin or another executable location.
 ## Usage
+All the files and directories in the current path are listed in alphabetical order.
+Files that you do not have read permissions for or that do not exist are highlighted in red.
+The current selection is highlighted in blue and written at the bottom of the terminal.

+When fexp is ran with no argument, the current directory is used as the entry point.
+Fexp can be ran with one argument defining a path of entry, e.g.
+> fexp /tmp

 ### Navigation `<- ^ v ->`
 Navigation is done with `w a s d` or the `Up Left Down Right` arrow keys.